ForgeEssentials/ForgeEssentials/README.md

 *Note: ForgeGradle versions for Minecraft 1.6 requires Java 7.*

 1. Clone this repo.
+2. Download the respective MinecraftForge ForgeGradle version into the repo.
-2. Open a terminal, and navigate to the cloned repo.
+3. Open a terminal, and navigate to the cloned repo.
-3. Depending on your system, run either 'gradlew.bat eclipse' (Windows) or './gradlew eclipse' (Unix)
+4. Depending on your system, run either 'gradlew.bat setupDecompWorkspace eclipse' (Windows Command Prompt), './gradlew.bat setupDecompWorkspace eclipse' (Windows PowerShell), or './gradlew setupDecompWorkspace eclipse' (Unix)
-4. Open the newly created workspace in Eclipse, and you will be good to go!
+5. Open the newly created workspace in Eclipse, and you will be good to go!

+*Notes:*
-*Note: Please consider squashing all commits before initially sumitting pull requests.*
+*1. Please consider squashing all commits before initially submitting pull requests.*
+*2. For a local .gitignore use .git/info/exclude*

 <br>